amartincolby/Rust-Quick-Guide/README.md

 Cargo assumes a standard file structure.
 The Cargo.toml and Cargo.lock files are at the root of a project.
 The src/ directory contains the main.rs file which contains the main() function.
 The benches/ directory contains performance tests.
 And the tests/ directory contains... tests.
+Specifically integration tests.

 Similar to newer JavaScript package managers and Go, Cargo centralizes downloaded dependencies in its "home" directory.
 As such, you will likely only